itsAnchorpoint/Chernobyl-Relay-Chat/README.md

 # Installation
 1. Install the [.NET framework](https://www.microsoft.com/net/download/framework) if you don't have it already
+2. Extract the contents of the CRCR.zip wherever you like
-2. Copy the included gamedata folder to your game directory (MOD MANAGERS WILL NOT WORK)
+3. Copy the included gamedata folder to your game directory (MOD MANAGERS WILL NOT WORK)

 # Usage
 Run Chernobyl Relay Chat Rebirth.exe; the application must be running for in-game chat to work.